oshi/oshi/README.md

 as a platform-independent library that did not require additional software and had a license compatible with both open source and commercial products.
 We have developed a strong core of features on major Operating Systems, but we would love for *you* to help by:
 * Testing!
-Download and test the program on various software and hardware and help identify gaps that our limited development and testing may have missed.
+Our CI testing is limited.
+Download and test the program on various operating systems/versions and hardware and help identify gaps that our limited development and testing may have missed.
 * Contributing ports.
 Have an OS that's not covered?
 It's likely one of the existing ports can be slightly modified.
 * Contributing code.
 See something that's not working right or could work better?
 Help us fix it!
 New contributors welcome.
 * Documenting implementation.
 Our Wiki is blank.
 Want to help new users follow in your footsteps?
 * Suggesting new features.
 Do you need OSHI to do something it doesn't currently do?
 Let us know.